 Young Women’s Group

 Three of the young women who were regularly attending are now in permanent employment and others have built up the confidence to become involved in our Participation Pathway – becoming Young Leaders, Ambassadors or Volunteers.
 It has been especially brilliant to see two of the women, now Young Ambassadors, having gained the confidence to each lead arts and crafts workshops within the sessions.
 Others have also demonstrated a motivation to become more involved in the community as well as TRAIN’s activity schedule.
-A number, for instance, visited a local care home to interact with the elderly residents.

 Young Women’s Group Mentoring Case Study